-Note that on the Big Island, apartments, condominiums and homes are eligible to operate as short-term rentals if they are located in areas zoned for such use and/or they have obtained the required authorization(s) from the State of Hawaii and/or the relevant County.
+Note that on the Big Island, apartments, condominiums and homes are eligible to be operated as vacation rentals if they are located in areas zoned for such use or they have obtained the required authorization(s) from the State & County of Hawaii.
 We recommended that you confirm with the owner or manager that the property is operating in compliance with all applicable laws before booking.

 Comparison between hotels and vacation rentals in Hawaii